gnolang/blog/posts/2025-05-12_kernel_realm/README.md

-Functions in packages can be pure (in the functional programming sense: the function has no side effects and operates only on temporary local variables which are discarded at return), or not: some variable outside of the function scope is modified.
+Functions in packages can be pure (in the functional programming sense: the function has no side effects and operates only on temporary local variables which are discarded at return), or not: some variable outside the function scope is modified.
 In that case, the modified variable must be defined in the same package as the function.
 Functions can only write to global variables declared within their own package space (assuming variables are unexported),